mrworf/plexupdate/README.md

 ## Where is `.plexupdate`

-See explaination in the top of this document.
+See explanation in the top of this document.

 ## What email and password are you talking about